johnathanvman/F6/index.md

 					Entrys.push(
 						"I grab SUB"+
 						choose(["",""," as she swoops down"," when she flies by"," when she's right above me"," as she glides too low"])+ choose([", and pull her into an overly-tight embrace",", and wrap my arms around her middle",".
-I wrap one arm around her chest and another around her neck",".
+I wrap an arm around her neck",".
 I squish her wings tightly against her body with both of my arms"])+ choose([", taking the wind out of her lungs. ",", making her back loudly pop. ",", her eyes bulge from the pressure. ",".
 She struggles to breath when I squeeze harder. "," her face slowly turns blue. "," as I inhale her rich scent.
 She barely manages to breath while I continue to squeeze tighter and tighter. ",".
 My tongue explores her flavor as I continue to squeeze tighter and tighter. ",".
 I nibble on her neck while continuing to squeeze.",".
 Her initial struggling is in vain, and I assume I have her trapped until she slams her head into my nose, the pain is intense! "])+ choose(["She kicks wildly, and soon slips out of my arms, flapping frantically to get airborne.","She bites down on my hand, and leaps into the air when my grip loosens."," She eventually frees herself and gets back into the air."])+ choose(["","","","",""," She glances back down at me, her face looks traumatized from the close call."," She looks determined not to get caught again."," She calls me a jerk from a safe distance above."])+